ivangfr/kubernetes-minikube-environment/author-book-review-graphql/README.md

   > ./uninstall-services.sh
   > ```

   It will install `MySQL`, `MongoDB` and `Zipkin`.
-This process can take time because it involves pulling service's docker images and starting them.
+This process will take time because it involves pulling service's docker images and starting them.

-- Check the status/progress of the service installation
+- Watch the status/progress of the service's installation
   ```
-  kubectl get pods --namespace dev
+  kubectl get pods --namespace dev --watch
   ```

 ## Create application database secrets